mjnouri/eks-efs/README.md

 - remove root access and use posix user in efs mount access?
 - show mount command from k describe pod that is run in containers
 - since eksctl is out, try renaming the eks cluster to include "_"
+- eksctl documentation: If you used instance roles, and are considering to use IRSA instead, you shouldn't mix the two.

     steps:
 1. on wsl, aws cli v2 and auth using mark, tf, kubectl, eksctl, helm